Let America be the dream the dreamers dreamed —

 Slowly, with your help, we’ve been pushing this storytelling enterprise toward sustainability.
 Last week, some of us were trying to do some long-range planning, and a question came up: Had we ever looked at our stories, ranked by number of readers?

 So I downloaded the data and discovered the most popular Tuesday feature in our three-plus-year history was Story No. 1 — the essay I wrote that explained what compelled us to start The Bitter Southerner.
-In that piece, I wrote the following:
+That piece contained these words:

 If you are a person who buys the states’ rights argument … or you fly the rebel flag in your front yard … or you still think women look really nice in hoop skirts, we politely suggest you find other amusements on the web.
 The Bitter Southerner is not for you.